“A rolling singletrack ride with a few short climbs.

 The trail starts off with the Reservior Parking Connector

 ; a short, flat, trail through woods that parallels a creek.
-Upon exiting the woods, a left turn over a short wood bridge begins a very mild incline through a prairie.
+Upon exiting the woods, a left turn over a short wooden bridge begins a very mild incline through a prairie.

 starts as the trail re-enters the woods.
 It is a very fun and flowy section that has a few short climbs.
 It is a section that is great for any level of experience.
 There is a nice view of the Gamehaven Reservoir at the end of Middle Gamehaven